sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * Options for interacting with text: `cl` (cutout left), `cl2` (cutout left, starting 2 lines below top), `c_` (cutout, left/inner/outer ...).
 * Default: cl

-The (default) cutout position leaves the least white-space. the `t` and `b` series of options position the image in a horizontal bar of space that is as tall as the image, the `s` series position the image in a vertical space as wide as the image, reducing the width as if the a cutout continued the whole height of the side-bar.
+The (default) cutout position leaves the least white-space. the `t` and `b` series of options position the image in a horizontal bar of space that is as tall as the image, the `s` series position the image in a vertical space as wide as the image, reducing the width as if the cutout continued the whole height of the side-bar.

 `\FgImageScale`  value(0-1)